JehadurRE/arb-metadata-tools/README.md

 - Python 3.6+
 - No external dependencies

+## 📋 Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a complete list of changes and release notes for each version.

+**Latest Release (v1.1.0):**
+- Added proper `--help` and `--version` command-line arguments
+- Enhanced CLI with `argparse` for better user experience
+- Added `--verbose` flag for detailed output
+- Improved error messages and documentation

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.